Fujifilm X100F vs X-T2

-The Fujifilm X100F and the Fujifilm X-T2 are two enthusiast cameras that were announced, respectively, in January 2017 and July 2016.
+The Fujifilm X100F and the Fujifilm X-T2 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and July 2016.
 The X100F is a fixed lens compact, while the X-T2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Fujifilm X100F and the Fujifilm X-T2 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Fujifilm X100F and the Fujifilm X-T2 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).